 Let’s recap some of the key points we have covered in this explainer.

-- Plasma membranes surround every living cell, and eukaryotes also have intracellular plasma membranes surrounding some of their organelles for compartmentalization.
+- Plasma membranes surround every living cell, and eukaryotes also have intracellular membranes surrounding some of their organelles for compartmentalization.

 - Organic solvents, such as alcohols, also affect membrane permeability by dissolving the phospholipids making the membrane more fluid and permeable.